nevarman/yet/README.md

 - Install pip requirements.
 You can use a virtual environment.
 - Run .../yet/main.py

 The downloaded video files are saved under $HOME/Videos directory.
-Project is currently under development and missing a configuration file for customizations.